How Foodhack turned manual startup dealmaking into a platform that scaled and closed real deals.

 Foodhack landing page for investor acquisition

-The landing page had one job: convert an audience that already trusted the Foodhack brand, so it leads with a live deal rather than a generic pitch.
+The landing page leads with a live deal rather than a generic pitch, converting an audience that already trusted the brand.

 Outcomes